tremor-rs/tremor-www-docs/docs/workshop/examples/20_transient_gd/README.md

 > data loss is best effort in this case

-In short, the transient in memory wal can assist with partial recovery and will actively reduce data loss to within the configured retention but it is not lossless.
+In short, the transient in memory wal can assist with partial recovery and will actively reduce data loss within the configured retention but it is not lossless.